crgk/crgk.github.io/til/_posts/2016-05-10-github-web.md

 ---
-title: The GitHub Web Client is Pretty Good
+title: The GitHub Web Client is P Good
 ---

 I browse projects on GitHub every day, but obviously prefer to edit locally.